Revisiting a Key Booking Page

 - The Bags page was one of those pages, so we built a couple surveys (one with friends & family, one with travelers) to gather insights

 Our prototype tested well with participants and was rated positively.
-We felt more confident that we were going in the right direction with the designs.

 - The design prototype we tested introduced more bags details content and new button interactions